Lattice Reduction over Imaginary Quadratic Fields: Introduction

+\IEEEPARstart{L}{attice} reduction is to find a basis with short and nearly orthogonal vectors when given a basis as input.
+Its applications in signal processing, information theory, and cryptology include: designing finite wordlength FIR filters \cite{lion18}, reducing the channel matrices in lattice-reduction-aided MIMO detection/precoding \cite{Wuebben2011,park11,park12,ahmad13,wkma14,Liu2012a}, designing the network coding coefficients in compute-and-forward \cite{FSK13,Sun2013,yuan16}, cryptanalysing lattice-based cryptographic systems \cite{Nguyen2010}, etc. Initially the lattices involved feature direct-sums defined over integers $\mathbb{Z}$ or Gaussian integers $\mathbb{Z}[i]$ \cite{Wuebben2011,FSK13}, but in recent years there has been a surge on using more compact signal constellations and algebraic lattice codes \cite{Tunali2015,jerry2018,Stern2016}.
+Thanks to the algebraic structure, reduction algorithms utilizing this advantage \cite{Gan2009,Stern2016} often save a large amount of computational cost.

-Lattice reduction is perhaps the most efficient method for finding approximately short lattice vectors.
-For conventional $\mathbb{Z}$-lattices, lattice reduction techniques have been well explored.
-These techniques include the celebrated Lenstra-Lenstra-Lov\'asz (LLL) reduction \cite{Lenstra1982}, Korkine-Zolotarev (KZ) reduction \cite{Korkinge1877}, Minkowski reduction \cite{Minkowski1905}, and their variants \cite{Nguyen2010,Lyu2017}.
-For $\mathcal{O}_{\mathbb{K}}$-lattices, where $\mathcal{O}_{\mathbb{K}}$ denotes the ring of integers of a number field $\mathbb{K}$, the reduction techniques can be classified based on whether the lattice vectors lie in $\mathcal{O}_{\mathbb{K}}$ or the complex field $\mathbb{C}$.
+On the one hand, lattice reduction has been well investigated for conventional $\mathbb{Z}$-lattices.
+Some of the reduction algorithms include: the celebrated Lenstra-Lenstra-Lov\'asz (LLL) \cite{Lenstra1982} and its variants \cite{Schnorr1994,Chang2005,Lyu2017}, block-Korkine-Zolotarev (BKZ) \cite{Chen2011b}, Korkine-Zolotarev (KZ) \cite{Lagarias1990,wen19}, and Minkowski \cite{Minkowski1905,Zhang2012tsp}.
+On the other hand, for $\mathcal{O}_{\mathbb{K}}$-lattices where $\mathcal{O}_{\mathbb{K}}$ denotes the ring of integers of a number field $\mathbb{K}$, the reduction techniques can be classified based on whether the lattice vectors lie in $\mathcal{O}_{\mathbb{K}}$ or the complex field $\mathbb{C}$.
 The first scenario arises quite often in lattice-based cryptography, and much work has been done in generalizing LLL for such lattices \cite{Napias1996,Fieker1996,Fieker2010,Kim2017}.
-Napias's work \cite{Napias1996} extends LLL to over Euclidean rings contained in a CM number field or a quaternion field.
+Napias's work \cite{Napias1996} extends LLL to lattices defined by Euclidean rings contained in a CM number field or a quaternion field.
 Fieker and Pohst's approach \cite{Fieker1996} defines LLL over Dedekind domains, while Fieker and Stehl\'e's approach \cite{Fieker2010} is to apply LLL to an equivalent higher dimensional $\mathbb{Z}$-lattice and return this to a module.
-Quite recently, Kim and Lee \cite{Kim2017} presents reduction algorithms for arbitrary Euclidean domains.
-Regarding the second scenario whose basis vectors are in $\mathbb{C}$, the LLL algorithm has also been generalized to $\mathbb{Z}[i]$-lattices \cite{Gan2009} and $\mathbb{Z}[\omega]$-lattices \cite{Stern2016}, and these generalizations are used in the context of MIMO detection/precoding whose signal constellations are algebraic.
+Quite recently, Kim and Lee \cite{Kim2017} presented reduction algorithms for arbitrary Euclidean domains.
+Regarding the second scenario whose basis vectors are in $\mathbb{C}$, the LLL algorithm has also been generalized to $\mathbb{Z}[i]$-lattices \cite{Gan2009}, $\mathbb{Z}[\omega]$-lattices \cite{Stern2016}, and lattices from imaginary quadratic fields \cite{japan1,japan2}.